Welcome to the Second Annual

 All are welcome!
 Whether you are a person with a disability, a member of our community, or want to show support for the broad disability community, there are programs for everyone.
 Come join us!

-The festival will not charge for admission to visitors.
+The festival will not charge for admission to visitors and free transportation options are available from Malone and Saranac Lake.

 The second annual